Tampa Tarpons Game Notes: at St. Lucie

 Live Audio: TuneIn Radio (St. Lucie Mets Broadcast Network).

-VS. ST. LUCIE: Tonight will be the ninth of 11 games scheduled between the Tampa Tarpons and St. Lucie Mets.
-The season-series is currently tied, 4-4.
-Tampa is 1-3 in those games played at First Data Field.
+VS. ST. LUCIE: Tonight will be the 10th of 11 games scheduled between the Tampa Tarpons and St. Lucie Mets.
+The Tarpons currently lead the season-series, 5-4.
+Tampa is 2-3 in those games played at First Data Field.
 Isiah Gilliam is hitting .308 (8-for-26) with 2R, 2 doubles, 1HR, 5RBI and 1BB in six games against St. Lucie.

 STRIKEOUTS FOR A CAUSE: The Tarpons have partnered with the American Cancer Society.
 Throughout the month of August, each time a strikeout is recorded by a Tampa pitcher, money will be raised for cancer research.
 The Tarpons are asking fans to donate $1.00 for every time a Tampa pitcher strikes out an opposing batter in the 31 games scheduled for August.
 To donate, fans must visit www.PledgeIt.org/TampaTarpons.